- hledger Quick Start

 Welcome!
-You've found the newest intro to hledger.
-This one aims to distill just the most needed practical info to help you get productive as quickly as possible.
+This hledger intro aims to distill just the most needed practical info to help you get productive as quickly as possible.
 When you want more detail, follow links to the full website (and particularly the hledger manual).

 hledger: free GPLv3+ accounting software for linux, mac, windows, web, etc.